 Rowing the North Atlantic – SOLO

-Superyacht Captain Mark Delstanche will set off in mid-May 2021 to row solo in a 7m boat from New York to London.
+Superyacht Captain Mark Delstanche will set off in June 2021 to row solo in a 7m boat from New York to London.
 Husband of Ocean Independence Charter Manager Helene Delstanche, Mark will be raising money for two charities as we closely follow his progress and the trials he faces along the way.

 A trans-Atlantic crossing is a considerable undertaking for any yacht, but tackling the uncertainties of the North Atlantic in a solo rowboat just under 7m seems practically ludicrous.
 Yet adventurer and superyacht Captain Mark Delstanche is more than ready to tackle this massive 7,000km+ charity rowing challenge from New York to London, in which he hopes to raise over £50,000.